MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

    .. code-block:: cmake

-      set(profiler_DIR /path/to/lib/cmake/profiler)
+      set(vernier_DIR /path/to/lib/cmake/vernier)

-   (*The key difference being that the full path to* ``profilerConfig.cmake`` *is mandatory, whereas it is sufficient to just point to the* ``lib`` *directory when using* ``CMAKE_PREFIX_PATH``).
+   (*The key difference being that the full path to* ``vernierConfig.cmake`` *is mandatory, whereas it is sufficient to just point to the* ``lib`` *directory when using* ``CMAKE_PREFIX_PATH``).

-The subsequent steps for linking to the profiler libraries and adding include dependencies may look something like:
+The subsequent steps for linking to the Vernier libraries and adding include dependencies may look something like:

 .. code-block:: cmake

-   # Link profiler libraries
+   # Link vernier libraries
    target_link_libraries(foo PUBLIC
-           profiler::profiler_f  # Only required for Fortran
+           vernier::vernier_f  # Only required for Fortran
-           profiler::profiler_c  # Only required for Fortran
+           vernier::vernier_c  # Only required for Fortran
-           profiler::profiler
+           vernier::vernier
            )

-   # Include profiler headers
+   # Include vernier headers
    target_include_directories(foo PUBLIC
            /path/to/include
            )